lsst-dm/dmtn-234/index.rst

 Groups
 ======

-As discussed in :ref:`Scopes <scopes>`, when a user authenticates to the Science Platform with a web browser, their group membership is retrieved and they are granted scopes based on their group membership.
+As discussed in :ref:`scopes`, when a user authenticates to the Science Platform with a web browser, their group membership is retrieved and they are granted scopes based on their group membership.
-The group membership of the user is also provided to each service in an HTTP header, and is available via the :ref:`Token API <token-api>` on request from any service receiving a delegated token (see :ref:`Subrequest authentication <subrequest-auth>`).
+The group membership of the user is also provided to each service in an HTTP header, and is available via the :ref:`token-api` on request from any service receiving a delegated token (see :ref:`subrequest-auth`).

 The source of the user's group membership information varies by type of Science Platform deployment.